FAQs

 New uniform for individual children and young people

-What are the criteria for applying for a pack of new school uniform?
+What are the criteria for applying for a Clothing Crisis Pack?

-What information do I need to fill in a uniform request form?
+What information do I need to fill in a Clothing Crisis Pack form?

 You need to tell us the child’s school, year group, gender, initials and DAY of birth.
 This is for our internal admin.
 We also need to know their clothing size (and foot size if you are requesting footwear), and what colour and style of clothing is preferred.
 You will also need to pass on your full contact details.

-We will ask you for brief information about the family’s circumstances and why you are making this referral.
+We will ask you for information about the family’s circumstances, and what other forms of support you are helping the family with including the Council’s clothing grant

 How soon after a referral can additional items be requested for the same child?